google/wuffs/doc/binary-size.md

 Below are some standard C libraries shipped as part of Debian Testing as of November 2017.
 The numbers aren't directly comparable, as these libraries have a richer API, especially in providing an encoder and not just a decoder.
-Still, it is a reference point for e.g. Wuffs flate vs libz and Wuffs gif vs libgif.
+Still, it is a reference point for e.g. Wuffs (deflate + gzip + zlib) vs libz and Wuffs gif vs libgif.

     dynamic:
     -rw-r--r-- 1 root root 105088 Jan 29  2017 /lib/x86_64-linux-gnu/libz.so.1.2.8